ErpNetDocs/info/features/financials/index.md

 # Financials Subsystem

 Module Finance fully meets the requirements of a modern, well structured finance department in a company, combining in a single system the tracking of all incoming and outgoing cash flows.
-This is the main reporting system in @@bane, and it covers both the financial aspects of planning and management and the control over company activities.
+This is the main reporting system in @@name, and it covers both the financial aspects of planning and management and the control over company activities.

 The module allows for easy multi-company management in a single database, including making multi-company operational reports.
 It also simplifies the chart of accounts provides a wide range of reports and various analyzes.